 There are around 60,000 - 70,000 bees in the average hive.
 The queen and workers (all female), and drones (males) are produced when needed.

 The eggs hatch into maggot-like grubs (see below) and are fed by the workers.
+In the first 3 days of larval life the grubs increase their weight 100 times.
+It is during this time that the grub is fed royal jelly (see below for more about royal jelly).
+Then on the third day the food is changed to a honey/pollen mix.
+In just 5 or 6 days the grub is fat and ready to pupate.
 The workers gather pollen and nectar from flowers.
 Honey bees, like bumblebees get all their food from flowers.
 The honeybee worker's tongue is covered in tiny hairs and is long and flexible, so is good for sucking nectar from flowers (see right).

 The nectar is carried back to the hive in the stomach of the bee, then it stored and becomes honey as the water in the nectar evaporates and the sugar is more concentrated.
 Pollen is carried back to the hive in pollen baskets in the bee's hindmost legs, (see below).
 The first leg has a comb to clean pollen and dust off the antennae and tongue

 The drawing below shows, 1. the young larva, 2. the larva just before pupation, 3. the pupa.